 There isn’t a ton of scientific research out there to show what the exact percentage should be.
 One study found that a mixture of up to 80% earthworm castings and 20% dirt was the most effective for growing cannabis.

 We would recommend running some tests with the strain of marijuana that you’re using, with any other additives that you plan to include and see what works best for you.
-Anywhere from 20% worm castings up to 80% will have a positive impact on the plant.
+Anywhere from 20% worm castings up to 80% will have a positive impact on the development of the plant and root growth.

 Mixing with Other Supplements

-When making your perfect weed super soil, there are many different amendments or growing mediums that you could throw in.
+When making your perfect weed super soil, there are many different products or growing mediums that you could throw in.
 Some of the most popular choices are perlite, bat guano, and coco coir.

 Perlite is often used to help the growing medium with drainage.
 This is beneficial because it doesn’t allow water to build up in the soil and create rot in the roots of the plant.
 Some experts recommend a mixture that contains up to 30% perlite.
 However, if you’re adding in a higher concentration of worm castings to the mixture, you can reduce the percentage of perlite you use.
 Worm castings are great for aeration and water regulation in the soil.
 Therefore, you get some of those benefits from the worm castings.